a-morales/kwm/README.md

 To make *Kwm* start automatically on login, update line 9 of kwm.plist to be the full path of the executable
 on your machine.
 With that change, just link the plist file via `ln -sf full/path/to/kwm.plist ~/Library/LaunchAgents`.
 Then logout/login to have Kwm start automatically.

 This will also cause *Kwm* to restart itself when terminated, and no longer requires anything
 but the *Kwm* binary to have accessibility access.

+Removing the KeepAlive option on line 13-14 prevents kwm from restarting once it is killed manually.

 ## Configuration: